7 min read

 Keep your grades up: How you finish your senior year matters.
 Keep your grades up, and don’t slack (fight the senioritis)!
 Colleges and potential employers are still paying attention.

-Review financial aid offer letters: Since there is no standard financial aid award letter, it’s critical that you review your letters with a sharp eye.
+Review financial aid offer letters: Since there is no standard financial aid award letter, you must review your letters with a sharp eye.
 Doing so will ensure you’re accepting the best package for you and your financial situation.

 Make final decisions: With your final options in hand, it’s time to make a choice (listen to our podcast for tips on making this choice).
 Moreover, once you’ve made a choice you need to reply with an acceptance or rejection.